 - Therapies, such as plasmapheresis, which removes antibodies from the blood that block nerve signals, and intravenous immune globulin, which adds normal antibodies to the immune system

-- Thymectomy, which is surgical removal of the thymus
+- Thymectomy, which is the surgical removal of the thymoma

 - There are several techniques for performing a thymectomy, including:

-- Transsternal radical thymectomy: The surgeon makes a lengthwise incision in the center of the chest and separates the breastbone (sternum) to gain access to the chest.
+- Transsternal radical thymectomy: The surgeon makes a lengthwise incision in the chest’s centre and separates the breastbone (sternum) to gain access to the chest.
 The thymus is then removed.
-This procedure is performed under general anesthesia, and is the most invasive form of thymectomy and requires the longest recovery time.
+This procedure is performed under general anaesthesia, and is the most invasive form of thymectomy and requires the longest recovery time.